1bench — Modern MongoDB GUI client

 Multiple Tabs

-Work across databases and connections in parallel.
+Work across MongoDB databases and connections in parallel.
+Each tab keeps its own browsing and query state.

 Keyboard Shortcuts